Symmetry classification correspondence between quadratic Lindbladians and their steady states: Symmetry classification overview.

-Here $\sA$ is the shorthand for the column vector $(\sA_1,\cdots,\sA_N)^T$, and the same notation is used for $\sB$.
-The constant term $\text{Tr}(\cdots)$ guarantees that the real part of all the eigenvalues of $\sL$ is non-positive.
+Here $\sA$ is the shorthand for the column vector $(\sA_1,\cdots,\sA_N)^T$, and the same for $\sB$.
+The constant term $\text{Tr}(\cdots)$ guarantees that the real parts of all the eigenvalues of $\sL$ are non-positive.
 We denote the large $2N\times 2N$ matrix representation as $\Le$.
-In this way, we translate the classification of superoperators $\sL$ to non-Hermitian matrices $L_\text{eff}$\footnote{In previous studies, e.g.\cite{classification1,open_top1}, the damping matrix $X=iH^T-M_l^T-M_g$ was subject to classification.
-While $X$ contains all the spectrum information, it does not contain the eigenstate information of $\sL$.
-To address the relation between $\sL$ and $\hrhos$, here we classify $\Le$, which contains both spectrum and eigenstate information.}.
+In this way, we translate the classification of superoperators $\sL$ to non-Hermitian matrix $L_\text{eff}$.

 To classify $\Le$, we apply the BL classification framework for non-Hermitian matrices, where relevant symmetries are\cite{bl1,bl2,bl3,bl4,bl5}